Jniosco/Python-Connect-Four-w-AI/README.md

             1. player1 versus player2
             2. player1 vs AI

     note: If player vs AI is selected, you will be prompted with selecting AI difficulty level (still implementing minimax algorithm)

+    Type a number between 1 and 3 and hit enter

         Please select AI difficulty:
             1. easy